 I get lots of work from people who run small commercial websites and believe just buying equipment will solve their problems.

 A toy importer needed web and catalogue pictures of imported toys that are shrink wrapped in cellophane.
 A combination of solid and transparent in the same object.
 Just about as difficult subject matter as you could find.
 This is a demanding subject even for a seasoned professional.
 In this case I visited the warehouse and advised on suitable equipment and techniques to use.Click for information on the right course.

 Mr Y was a good outdoor photographer and member of a local photographic club.
 He was well informed about image processing but had never had the opportunity to work with studio lighting.
 The moening was spent talking about basic lighting techniques.
 In the afternoon his grand daughters arrived and he spent the afternoon using them as models.
 Click here for the best course

 Imagine having accass to space, equipment, and know how for the ideas you have always wanted to work on.
 Click here for more info

-Book a studio shoot during December or January for £25
+Book a Saint Valentine's double portrait studio shoot for only £25